teremterem/MiniAgents/README.md

-Here is how you can implement a dialog loop between an agent and a user from ground up yourself (for simplicity there is no history agent in this example - checkout `in_memory_history_agent` and how it is used if you want to know how to implement your own history agent too):
+Here is how you can implement a dialog loop between an agent and a user from ground up yourself (for simplicity there is no history agent in this example - check out `in_memory_history_agent` and how it is used if you want to know how to implement your own history agent too):

 ```python
 from miniagents import miniagent, InteractionContext, MiniAgents